nervosnetwork/ckb/rpc/README.md

 #### Fields

-`TxPoolInfo` is a JSON object with following fields.
+`TxPoolInfo` is a JSON object with the following fields.

 *   `tip_hash`: [`H256`](#type-h256) - The associated chain tip block hash.

-    Transaction pool is stateful.
-It manages the transactions which are valid to be commit after this block.
+    The transaction pool is stateful.
+It manages the transactions which are valid to be committed after this block.

 *   `tip_number`: [`BlockNumber`](#type-blocknumber) - The block number of the block `tip_hash`.